Prof. Miriam Langer, Department Chair

 Applying to the MS degree Media Arts

-Although the SSD program adheres to the NMHU admission guidelines, the program conducts its own selections and admissions process for all graduate applications.
+Although the software systems design program adheres to the NMHU admission guidelines, the program conducts its own selections and admissions process for all graduate applications.
 Applications are generally for full-time enrollment only, part-time study is discouraged.
 Applications are reviewed annually and students are encouraged to apply by April 15 for priority consideration.
 Students who are interested in applying for assistantships in particular are encouraged to apply early, since assistantships are granted based in part upon admission to the program.

-Requirements for admission to the MA or MS Program:
+Requirements for admission to the MA or MS program:

 Students should submit the following:

 - A graduate application for admission (available from the Graduate Student Office)

 - A personal Objective Statement/essay (600 – 1,000 works)